Varshitha-kommuri/ANN_MNIST/README.txt

+THIS IS A BASIC MACHINE LEARNING PROJECT THAT BUILDS ARTIFICIAL NEURAL NETWORK (ANN) TO PREDICT DIGITS (0-9) TRAINED AND TESTED USING WELL-KNOWN MNIST DATASET.

 It will be convinient to broadly break down this project as a SIX step process.

 STEP 0: Download the MNIST dataset :